kstenerud/concise-encoding/cbe-specification.md

 ##### Bit Array Chunks

-Bit array chunks with continuation bit = 1 **MUST** have a length that is a multiple of 8 so that the chunk data begins and ends on a byte boundary.
-Only the final chunk (continuation=0) of a bit array may be of arbitrary size.
+Bit array chunks with continuation=1 **MUST** have a length that is a multiple of 8 so that the chunk data begins and ends on an 8-bit boundary.
+Only the final chunk (continuation=0) of a bit array **CAN** be of arbitrary size.

 ##### String-like Array Chunks